darrenmessenger/typescriptTutorial/README.md

+# Requirements:
+You are given a path to a JSON file.
+It contains an object of unknown format.
+Find all object keys "foo", and replace them with "bar"

+Only keys should be affected.
+Write the results back to the same file.

+### Input:
+{
+"Foo": {
+"Foo": "value"
+}
+}

+### Expected output:

+{
+"Bar": {
+"Bar": "value"
+}
+}

 # Set Up Your Environment
 ## Install Node.js: If not already installed, download and install Node.js from nodejs.org.
 Install Visual Studio Code: Download and install Visual Studio Code from code.visualstudio.com.